 How long negative information stays on credit reports

-What is the maximum amount of time a negative item can stay on your credit report?
+But what’s the maximum amount of time a negative item can stay on your credit report?
 Here’s how long negative information, which can hurt your score, can remain on your credit report:

 Type of financial information | Time it stays on your report |